-- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate resident and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Resident and Faculty Survey results - Aggregate resident Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance. - Aggregate faculty evaluation and professional development - 5.5.f.
+- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate resident and faculty well-being; recruitment and retention; engagement in quality improvement and patient safety; and scholarly activity - ACGME Resident and Faculty Survey results - Aggregate resident Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance. - Aggregate faculty evaluation and professional development - 5.5.f.
 The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
 (Core) - 5.5.g.
 The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the residents and the members of the teaching faculty, and be submitted to the DIO.
 (Core) - 5.5.h.
 The program must complete a Self-Study and submit it to the DIO.
 (Core)